 Our Spring Seminars aim to bring you the latest learning from CORC members and our partners and collaborators.
 In previous years, we began to discuss with attendees what research can tell us about whether children and young people are being helped by mental health services and how we respond and define outcome data.
-This year, we want to continue on this journey with you by providing opportunities to hear about innovative practice, recent research and CORC member data and to consider how this might apply in your own setting.
-Please join us, contribute your own experiences and help us ensure young people’s outcomes are at the heart of mental health support.
+This year, we continued on this journey with you by providing opportunities to hear about innovative practice, recent research and CORC member data and to consider how this might apply in your own setting.

-The implications of differences in improvement rates for different mental health outcome measures: what should influence the choice of measurement tool?
+2nd CORC Spring Seminar: The implications of differences in improvement rates for different mental health outcome measures: what should influence the choice of measurement tools?

-This session is for anyone who would like to learn more about listening to young people’s experiences of mental health service outcome measures.
-You’ll go away from the session with new perspectives and tools to build into an action plan.
+The 3rd CORC Spring Seminar was for anyone who wanted to learn more about listening to young people’s experiences of mental health service outcome measures.
+We talked about new perspectives and tools to build into an action plan.
 Young people’s feedback is invaluable in improving the interaction and quality of information from outcome measures.
+We share a summary of the discussion soon.
+In the meantime you can look through the presentation slides.